ftlabs/autovoice-podcast/README.md

 # FT Labs Generates Automated Voices For RSS Feed of Articles

-When supplied an RSS feed of articles (where the article body is in the <description>)

-* pick a voice
-* define a map from id to TTS spec
-* pass each article to the TTS service to have the mp3 generated (and cached)
-* construct the full podcast rss feed referencing the mp3 id,
-   * so that when the podcast is consumed, the request will come to this service for the mp3 file, and it in turn will collect it from the TTS service cache (or local cache)
+Basic gist:

+* convert a full-text RSS feed into a podcast, for subsequent ingestion into the audio-articles system

+More details

+* from the input RSS feed, each item's description element is processed to knock it into a shape that will then be better narrated by the TextToSpeech engine, e.g. removing HTML tags, splitting some otherwise-mis-pronounced acronyms such as CEO into separate letters, etc
+* the auto-generated MP3 files are cached in-memory, based on a persistent identifier including the hash code of the processed description text, the chosen voice
+   * a caveat is that if the service reboots, the MP3 url will not work until the source RSS feed has been re-processed.
+This was deemed ok since the intended use case for this service involves immediate consumption of the MP3 files once they have been generated as part of the podcast.
+* there are assorted other endpoints for exposing some of the text processing and generating raw snippets of MP3 for fragments of text.

 # new end points